 Today is our final day in the Chinese capital and is ours to explore as we see fit.
 Take a walk-through Tiananmen Square, visit the Forbidden city, the once imperial palace of 24 emperors during the Ming and Qing dynasties.
 For a bird’s eye view of the Forbidden city, Temple of heaven and Tiananmen Square head to Jingshan Park.
 There is also an optional visit to Nanluo district, one of the best-preserved historical areas in Beijing, famous for its hutongs and siheyan courtyards as well as an array of bars and cafes.
 After a day of exploring its time to say goodbye to our group and make your way to the airport.
 Airport transfers and additional nights can be arranged for an additional fee if you’re not quite ready to go home.

 Is this holiday for you?

-If you’re the kind of traveller that doesn’t mind time spent travelling independently on public transport and sharing a mixed dorm room with other travellers, then this trip will suit you just fine.
+If you’re the kind of traveler that doesn’t mind time spent travelling independently on public transport and sharing a mixed dorm room with other travelers, then this trip will suit you just fine.
 There’s plenty of free time on this tour so it’s a great option if you like to explore a city at your own leisure.